Best Internet Plans for Seniors in 2026 (Cheap, Reliable & Simple)

 If you are on a limited income, you may qualify for programs that significantly reduce or even eliminate your internet bill.
 These are legitimate government-backed programs, not scams.

-The ACP provides a discount of up to $30 per month on your internet bill (or up to $75 per month if you live on qualifying Tribal lands).
+Lifeline is a federal program that provides a $9.25 per month discount on phone or internet service (up to $34.25 per month on qualifying Tribal lands).
 You may qualify if you:

-How to apply: Visit affordableconnectivity.gov or call 877-384-2575.
-You will need to provide proof of eligibility such as a benefits letter or tax return.
-Most major providers accept ACP, including all five providers listed above.
+How to apply: Visit lifelinesupport.org to check eligibility and enroll.
+You will need proof such as a benefits letter or tax return.

 Provider-Specific Low-Income Plans

-• Spectrum Internet Assist: $17.99/month for 30 Mbps (for households receiving SSI, Medicaid, or similar programs)
+- Spectrum Internet Assist: discounted service for households receiving SSI or similar programs (spectrum.com/browse/content/spectrum-internet-assist)

 Equipment Explained: Modem vs. Router